When can forward stable algorithms be composed stably?: Amenable problems and stable algorithms to solve them

 Amenability of $\sqrt{\cdot}$ on $\R_{\ge0}$ follows immediately from the fact that \( \kappa(\sqrt{\cdot}, x) = \frac{1}{2} \) is constant and the distance to zero is $\infty$.
 It can be deduced from \cite[p.~113]{Ypma1983} and classic roundoff error analysis that the square root of $4^{k-1} \le g \le 4^{k}$ can be computed mixed stably by the Babylonian method; that is, Newton's method applied to $F(x) = x^2 - g 4^{-k} = 0$ starting from $\frac{1}{2}$, terminated as discussed on \cite[p.~117]{Ypma1983}, and multiplying the result with $2^k$.
 Forward stability follows by amenability and \cref{thm_mixed_implies_fp}.
 Hence, for applying \cref{th:composition}, we should check compatibility of $\sqrt{\cdot}$ and $\|\cdot\|^2_2$.
 For their composition, $\|\cdot\|$, we find, if $\vect{x}\ne0$,

-Consequently, compatibility holds, proving that the composition of the straightforward algorithm for $c$, a stable algorithm for $\langle\cdot,\cdot\rangle$, and the Babylonian method for $\sqrt{\cdot}$ is a forward stable numerical algorithm for computing the $2$-norm of a nonzero vector.
+Consequently, compatibility holds, proving that a composition of stable algorithms for $c$, $\langle\cdot,\cdot\rangle$, and $\sqrt{\cdot}$ always yields a forward stable numerical algorithm for computing the $2$-norm of a nonzero vector.
 If the input is $\vect{x}=0$, the algorithm must output $0$, which is clearly forward stable.